 Consider Studying Abroad During Tourist Off-Season

-As you consider studying abroad, you may also want to take the timing of your study abroad program into consideration.
+As you consider studying abroad, you may also want to consider the timing of your study abroad program.

 By studying abroad during a destination’s slow tourism season, you will likely have a more authentic local experience.